minio/docs/source/reference/minio-mc/mc-rb.rst

    .. warning::

-      Running :mc-cmd-option:`mc rb dangerous` is irreversible.
+      Running :mc-cmd:`mc rb --dangerous` is irreversible.
 Exercise all possible due diligence in ensuring the command applies to only the desired ``ALIAS`` targets prior to execution.